The Goonies: Influenced works

+Reunions

 On April 27, 2020, through his YouTube channel, Josh Gad aired a virtual cast reunion via Zoom as the first episode of Gad's "Reunited Apart", a charity fundraising effort during the COVID-19 pandemic, with the Goonies reunion supporting the Center for Disaster Philanthropy.
-All of the living primary cast participated, with the event dedicated to the cast members who have since died.
+All the living primary cast participated, with the event dedicated to the cast members who have since died.
 In addition to the cast, director Richard Donner, producer Steven Spielberg, and writer Chris Columbus were also present, and even Cyndi Lauper made an appearance.
 On December 5, 2020, the cast had another virtual reunion, this time for a live reading of the full movie script that was broadcast on multiple social media outlets.
-The characters whose original actors had died were played by other actors including Josh Gad as Sloth, Jean Smart as Mama Fratelli, and Kristen Bell as Irene Walsh.
+The characters whose original actors had died were played by other actors, including Josh Gad as Sloth, Jean Smart as Mama Fratelli, and Kristen Bell as Irene Walsh.
 Cary Elwes served as the narrator.
 The event earned over $130,000 in donations for the charity No Kid Hungry.

+On February 3, 2025, some of the cast reunited to celebrate Ke Huy Quan's imprint ceremony at TCL Chinese Theatres.
+Josh Brolin, Corey Feldman, Jeff Cohen, Kerri Green and writer Chris Columbus were there to celebrate him receiving his star.
+Sean Astin didn't appear in photos, but was said to have arrived later to the ceremony.
+Later that day, Feldman, Cohen and Green joined Quan and Astin on the red carpet for their movie premiere of Love Hurts.
+Martha Plimpton was absent for both events for unknown reasons.
+Quan discussed reuniting with Astin on their film by saying "The day Sean arrived on set, I dropped everything and ran to give him a big hug.
+We're brothers for life because of that movie.
+When we finally shot our first scene together, I was transported back to 1985.
+All the cameras and everyone around us disappeared — it was just me and him.
+I was that kid again, remembering that exchange: 'Hey Data, where are you going?'
+'I'm setting booty traps.'
+'You mean booby traps.'
+To share the screen with him again after all these years is an amazing gift."